Syracuse Orange football: "The Greatest"

 Jim Brown played at SU from 1954 to 1956.
 Brown earned numerous honors as Orange playing college football, basketball, track and field and lacrosse.
 In his senior year in 1956 Brown was a consensus first-team All-American and led the team to a Cotton Bowl.
 He finished fifth in the Heisman Trophy voting and set school records for highest season rush average (6.2), most rushing touchdowns in a single game (6), and an NCAA single-game record of 43 points.
 After his successful college career, Brown went on to become one of the greatest football players of all time.

-Jim Brown was an All Pro and a Pro Bowl invitee every season he was in the league, was recognized as the AP NFL Most Valuable Player three times, and won an NFL championship with the Browns in 1964.
-He led the league in rushing yards in eight out of his nine seasons, and by the time he retired, he had shattered most major rushing records.
-Brown's memorable professional career led to his induction into the Pro Football Hall of Fame in 1971.
-His football accomplishments at Syracuse garnered him a berth in the College Football Hall of Fame.
-Jim Brown also earned a spot in the Lacrosse Hall of Fame, giving him a rare triple crown of sorts.
-Today, he is recognized as the greatest football player ever by most professional football writers.
+Jim Brown was an All Pro and a Pro Bowl invitee every season he was in the league, was awarded the AP NFL Most Valuable Player three times, and won an NFL championship with the Browns in 1964.
+He led the league in rushing yards in eight out of his nine seasons, and by the time he retired, he had broken various rushing records.
+Brown's professional career led to his induction into the Pro Football Hall of Fame in 1971.
+His accomplishments at Syracuse garnered him a berth in the College Football Hall of Fame, and he was also inducted into the Lacrosse Hall of Fame.

-But Brown's legacy goes beyond sports.
-Brown was one of the NFL's earliest social issues activists along with a group of top African American athletes from different sporting disciplines such as Bill Russell, Muhammad Ali and Kareem Abdul Jabbar.
-In the 1960s, Brown co-founded the Black Economic Union to support the growth of black-owned businesses.
+Brown was one of the NFL's earliest social issues activists.
+In the 1960s, Brown co-founded the Black Economic Union to support black-owned businesses.
 In the 1980s he also started the Amer-I-Can program which mentors youth in both inner cities and prisons.